Nicolae Steinhardt: Early career and World War II

 In 1934, he earned his diploma from the Law and Literature School of the University of Bucharest.
 Under the pseudonym Antisthius (taken from La Bruyères Caractères), he published his first volume, the parodic novel În genul lui Cioran, Noica, Eliade... ("In the Manner of Cioran, Noica, Eliade...").
 In 1936, he earned his PhD in constitutional law, and between 1937 and 1938, he travelled to Switzerland, Austria, France, and the UK.

 In 1939, Steinhardt worked as an editor for Revista Fundațiilor Regale (a government-sponsored literary magazine), losing his job between 1940 and 1944, due to antisemitic policies, first under the Iron Guard regime (the National Legionary State), and then the government led by General Ion Antonescu.
-Despite this, he would forgive Antonescu, and even praise him for allegedly having saved several hundred thousand Jews (which he claimed had occurred after a face-to-face debate with Adolf Hitler at Berchtesgaden).
+Despite this, he would forgive Antonescu, and even praise him for allegedly having saved several hundred thousand Jews (which Steinhardt claimed had occurred after a face-to-face debate with Adolf Hitler at Berchtesgaden).